garettrobson/PhpCommitLint/README.md

         * `ruleSetDefinition` - An **object** that maps rule names to a rule definition.
             * `ruleDefinition` - An **object** that describes a rule.
 See [Rule Definitions

-The following contrived example demonstrates what a `.php-commit-lint.json` that has all of the above used in someway;
+The following example demonstrates what a `.php-commit-lint.json` that has all of the above used in some way;

 **`Example: /home/someone/.php-commit-lint.json`**
 ```json